 The Story of Little Black Sambo is famous among the baby boomers as a book that many of them enjoyed as children and are now ashamed to have enjoyed because it's overtly racist.
 I read it expecting a cavalcade of stereotypes, like a slow-talking magic man making Little Black Sambo sing and dance for his dinner, but the story wasn't quite that racist, at least in that way.
 Instead, it is a story about a black family who inexplicably lives in India, and how the son outsmarts some tigers.
 The illustrations are hugely racist, as are the characters' names, but the actual plot is relatively benign, except for a ferociously misguided mixing of cultures that shouldn't even exist in fantasy.

 The story was written by Helen Bannerman, a Scottish woman who found herself bored in India on a train.
 Instead of turning her situation into Adrian Brody's last good film before he started to shill as a perverted lounge singer for Stella Artois, she wrote a fairy tale for her daughters.
-Mrs. Bannerman must have seen in only two colours, those being “me” and “darker than me” because Little Black Sambo and his family are black, but the story takes place in India.
+Mrs. Bannerman must have seen in only two colors, those being “me” and “darker than me” because Little Black Sambo and his family are black, but the story takes place in India.

 The history of the illustrations is the touchiest subject surrounding the book.
 Bannerman drew some doozies for the original incarnation, and subsequent illustrations were even worse, with a mammy-type mother and lazy father, though the father's only part in the story involves him coming back from work, so obviously the original story wasn't racist enough for some of the illustrators.
 There's also a current version with some culturally sensitive art, and a couple of re-writes of the story that completely work around its sticky history.
 What I don't quite understand is the dedication to the story in the first place.
 There are plenty of children's books to fondly remember, and the climax of this one is some tigers forming a rat king with their tails and then spinning around so fast they turn into butter.
 That's pretty fucked up.
 It seems to me that there are far better stories out there to dedicate time and energy to re-illustrate and re-create.
 Though, if offered, I would definitely eat tiger butter.